EngineerBetter/engineerbetter-hugo/content/blog/yubikey-ssh.md

 gpg/card> quit
 ```

-Your PGP key is now generated and the public key is stored on your GPG keychain.
+Your RSA key is now generated and the public key is stored on your GPG keychain.

 ## Viewing the public key